tiagohm/restio/README.md

 ```

 ## Projects using this library

+Using Restio in your project?
+Let me know!

 * [Restler](https://play.google.com/store/apps/details?id=br.tiagohm.restler): Restler is an Android app built with simplicity and ease of use in mind.
 It allows you send custom HTTP/HTTPS requests and test your REST API anywhere and anytime.